FESTIVAL EVENTS 2014 Updates Are Here!

 Michigan cities.
 Kudos to our sponsors who help to make this parade such a success: Riverside Market; ELGA Credit Union; O'Guinn Family Funeral Homes, and MediLodge of Montrose.

-Rindhage, continues to make improvements to this popular event and says the 5k/8k format first introduced in 2010 has brought increased participation.
-Back again for a second year is our "Kid's Fun Run" which will take place immediately after the 5k/8k awards ceremony.
+Rindhage and Debi Allen, continue to make improvements to this popular event and say the 5k/8k format first introduced in 2010 has brought increased participation.
+Back again for a third year is our "Kid's Fun Run" which will take place immediately after the 5k/8k awards ceremony.
 Kids of all ages are encouraged to join us at the football field to run the track.
 For more information on any race or to sign up, click here: 5k/8k Run & Walk.

 Down and Dirty with the Blueberry Mud Bog

 by, and follows the rules of, the Concerned Racers 4/WD